phoenix1796/AnimeCatalog/README.txt

 > This is a Work in Progress

-'Started this for my udacity Fullstack nanoderee , continuing it becuase it seemed an interesting excuse to watch anime in my free time :P '
+'Started this for my udacity Fullstack nanodegree , continuing it because it seemed like an interesting excuse to watch anime in my free time :P '